zakilur/helm-charts/docs/SPIRE.md

 # SPIRE

-This Helm chart deploys the spire server and agent following the guidelines of the `spire-tutorials` example kubernetes template.
+This Helm chart deploys the spire server and agent following the guidelines of the `spire-tutorials` example Kubernetes template.

 ### Spire Helm Charts implementation details/configuration overview